ocean-x/erikson-1/README.md

 This iteration will be controlled by a Raspberry Pi acting as the 'host' computer, with the Arduino acting as the motor controller.
 The CAT5 tether connecting the ROV to the base station is 15m long.

-Future iterations, will contain a live video and telemetry feed.
+Future iterations, will contain a live video, telemetry feed, and safety measures.
 This will be chiefly managed by the Raspberry Pi.
 Telemetry will include sensors and navigation equipement.
+Safety measures will include devices which address safety concerns.

 ### Navigation